poshbotio/PoshBot/README.md

 <h2 align="center">Supporting PoshBot</h2>

 PoshBot is a MIT-licensed open source project.
 Ongoing development is made possible thanks to the support of sponsors.
-If you'd like to become a sponsor, you can do so on with [GitHub Sponsors](https://github.com/users/devblackops/sponsorship) or [Patreon](https://www.patreon.com/bePatron?u=10352866).
+If you'd like to become a sponsor, you can do so through [GitHub Sponsors](https://github.com/users/devblackops/sponsorship) or [Patreon](https://www.patreon.com/bePatron?u=10352866).

 <h4 align="center">Silver Sponsors</h4>